witnet/research/bridge/docs/block_relay.md

 Recall Witnet does not feature a PoW nor PoS consensus mechanisms, but rather it utilizes cryptographic sortition with biased probabilities depending on past behavior.
 The trustlessness property is thus more difficult to achieve as we cannot simply look at the chain with the longest amount of work/stake.
 Note that there are implications of a malicious header being inserted in the block relay severe, as:

-1. She can preconstruct a header including a result of a data request of her interest that was previously posted to the WBI.
+1. She can preconstruct a header including a result of a data request of her interest that was previously posted to the WRB.
 She can even make up a beneficial Active Reputation Set (ARS) and report it with the header.
 She reports the block header to the Block Relay contract, which accepts it by majority.
 2. She later constructs a PoI for the header she inserted in the block relay, aiming at verifying the result of her interest.
-3. The WBI accepts it and stores it as the result to the data request, while the true result remains unreported.
+3. The WRB accepts it and stores it as the result to the data request, while the true result remains unreported.

  Simplifying, we need a groups of nodes to agree on the particular block header in a non-synchronous network.
 This traditionally has been resolved by **Bizantyne Fault Tolerance (BFT)** algorithms, that ensure that if there are no more than *f* number of attackers, the network is going to achieve liveness and safety properties.
 ## Proposed Solution